paradigma-cl/unbreakableID/README.md

 • Limits on Data Storage: Individual blockchain records are typically on the order of kilobytes and cannot hold much data.
 Moreover, the blockchain’s log structure implies that all state changes are recorded in the blockchain.
 All nodes participating in the network need to maintain a full copy of the blockchain, limiting the total size of blockchains to what current commodity hardware can support.
 • Slow Writes: The transaction processing rate is capped by the blockchain’s write propagation and leader election protocol, and it is pegged to the rate at which new blocks are announced by leader nodes, called miners in many blockchain networks.
 New transactions can take minutes to a few hours to be accepted.
 • Limited Bandwidth: The total number of transactions per block is limited by the block size of blockchains.
-To maintain fairness and to give all nodes a chance to become leader in the next round, all nodes should receive a newly announced block at roughly the same time.
-Therefore, the block size is typically limited by average uplink bandwidth of nodes.
+To maintain fairness and to give all nodes a chance to become a leader in the next round, all nodes should receive a newly announced block at roughly the same time.
+Therefore, the block size is typically limited by an average uplink bandwidth of nodes.
-• Endless Ledger: The integrity of blockchains depends on the ability for anyone to audit them back to the first block.
+• Endless Ledger: The integrity of blockchains depends on the ability of anyone to audit them back to the first block.
 As the system makes forward progress and issues new blocks, the cost of an audit grows linearly with time, which makes booting up new nodes progressively more time consuming.
-We call this the endless ledger problem.
+This is an endless ledger problem.

-##### 2.2.4 Challenges of a Naming System on Blockchain
+##### 2.2.4 Using the Immutability of the Blockchain to Build a Naming System
-Relying on the consensus protocol of the underlying blockchain, there is an opportunity to provide a total ordering for all operations supported by the naming system, like name registrations, updates and transfers.
+Relying on the consensus protocol of the underlying blockchain, there is an opportunity to provide a total ordering for all operations supported by the naming system, like name registrations, updates, and transfers.
-Separation of the Control and Data Plane: Decoupling the security of name registration and name ownership from the availability of data associated with names by separating the control and data planes.
+This can be done with the separation of the Control and the Data.
+Decoupling the security of name registration and name ownership from the availability of data associated with names by separating the control and data planes.
 The control plane defines the protocol for registering human-readable names, creating (name, hash) bindings, and creating bindings to owning cryptographic keypairs

 ##### 2.2.5 Architecture for a Naming System on Blockchain

+##### Decentralized Applications (Dapp’s) also called Web3 Apps is the New App that integrates these main functions, authentication, transaction signing, and data storage.
+All users can run their applications under their own private decentralized space.
+Web3 users own their data as they are the only one has access to and/or shares with other users its own private data through the decentralized application.
+These domain or subdomain names can also use the decentralized names or decentralized IDs, and they are registered to the public key associated to its private key or address, and the IP address location of the Dapp.

 ##### 2.2.6 Decentralized Identifiers